UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 **1. Formula**

-This parameters describes the formula used to fit the data, formatted similar to a standard regression formula line of code.
+This parameter describes the formula used to fit the data, formatted similar to a standard regression formula line of code.
 For the purposes of the current training module, this formula will be to fit to describe tumor incidence on chemical exposure concentration, which looks like this in the final code: *Incidence_StomachTumor ~ ChemicalZ_ugperL*

 **2. Data**